 Redundancy is one of the most favorite features for any LED technician, if everything fails, a fully redundant system is there to save the show.
-In addition to traditional redundancy modes the HELIOS LED processor platform now offers an innovative Seamless Mode.
+In addition to traditional redundancy modes, the HELIOS LED processor platform now offers an innovative Seamless Mode.
 This allows for a completely glitch-less failover experience of your back-up system.

 The HELIOS system supports multiple high-availability redundancy modes.
 This is accomplished by sending video data from two HELIOS Processors to the same string of LED panels at once using bidirectional data ﬂow from each end of the tile string simultaneously.
 LED panels are automatically associated with the highest priority processor available to them during startup.
 In this mode, the LED panels in the display are allowed to receive video simultaneously from both processors.
 The image that a panel displays can be made up of data from both the main and backup processor.
 When using the Seamless mode, the input video to each of these HELIOS Processors must be identical and frame sync.
 This is so that there will be no perceptible difference in the image, as LED panels use data from both processors.
-Since the system is using both processors simultaneously, failures have a near imperceptible impact.
+Since the system is using both processors simultaneously, failures have a nearly imperceptible impact

 Using the HDR Support can be found in the HELIOS LED Processing Platform User Guide